 To aim for Langstone exit channel from the bridge, head for two tall poles visible to the SSW.
 By now the wind was in our faces giving a greater impression of speed, but the tide was coming in for another two hours (or do I add/subtract two hours?
 My brain hurts).
 We were way too early to catch a roiling ride out the 250-metre wide Langstone channel back into the Solent.
 We’d have to hack our way out along the side, like a Maori war party.

-Long before we got there we could hear the intimidating wail of jet-skis hairing up and down the channel.
+Long before we got there we could hear the intimidating wail of jet-skis haring up and down the channel.
 They have such a bad rep and the two-stroke din doesn’t help endear them.
-If they sounded like Ducatis or Bonnevilles we’d be queuing up for a go.
+If they sounded like Ducatis or Bonnevilles we’d be queuing up for a go!

 Nearing the channel I sought to dodge the in-pouring current by passing under the gantry of the Hayling Island ferry.
 Then I announced ‘All hands on deck!
 Prepare for ten minutes of full steam ahead’.

-It’s fun to try new stuff and paddle on a sunny day but overall I’d say round Hayling was a bit boring compared to a sunny day in the Coigach and it’s Northwest Highland backdrop.
+It’s fun to try new stuff and paddle on a sunny day, but overall I’d say around Hayling was a bit boring compared to a sunny day in the Northwest Highlands.
 Who wants to pass Funland and beach houses, mudflats, marinas and more mudflats?
 Reminds me of Darwin harbour but without the crocs and mangroves.
-I suspect west of here, the Dorset coast may have more promise.
+I suspect west of here, the Southwest coast has more promise.

-I still think the morning start anticlockwise from West Town is a good idea: knock out that exposed seafront stage before an afternoon breeze (and concomitant rise in bathers, paddle borders and hydrofoil kite boarders hitting the sound barrier).
+I still think the morning start anticlockwise from West Town is a good idea: knock out that exposed seafront stage before an afternoon breeze (and the concomitant rise in bathers, paddle borders and hydrofoil kiteboarders hitting the sound barrier).
 But I’d aim to leave West Town 3–4 hours after LW.
-The unintuitive tide may be turning but once in the harbours it gets you up and around to the Langstone exit channel around HW for a short paddle along the seafront back to West Town.
+The unintuitive tide may be turning but once in the Chichester Harbour it gets you up and around to the Langstone exit channel around HW for a short paddle along the seafront back to West Town.
 There’s probably a formula for doing it clockwise from Eastoke and running the flood tide through the Langstone channel, but I’ll let you work that out.